-- create a frictionless and seamless sign-up process with a clear value proposition, call to action, pricing and terms to make the onboarding process smooth.
+- Create a frictionless and seamless sign-up process with a clear value proposition, call to action, pricing and terms to make the onboarding process smooth.

-In a paid model, rather then accessing the app via a periodic fee, the users can get access to it via a one-time payment formula.
-This is extremely appealing for many.
+In a paid model, rather than accessing the app via a periodic fee, the users can get access to it via a one-time payment formula.
+This is extremely appealing to many.